European-XFEL/ml-lecture-oct-2023/README.md

 you prefer):

 ```
-# create the environment ml
+# create the environment env
 python -m venv env

 # load it